Emotional dependence and Singledom

 Some one or two generations ago, parents bulldozed their choices on children in terms of when, whom and how they must marry.
 To some extent, I can understand this because people were fairly young when they married, and they may not have really had the time to develop a full personality by then.

 But of late, I’ve been meeting more and more fully grown adults (in 30s) with mostly sorted professional lives still waiting for their parents to find them partners or play the primary role in deciding who they should marry, which makes me wonder if our parents were too focussed on keeping the family close-knit and in the process missed raising independent decision makers.

 Now, I don’t blame our parents because their generation was fighting the transition from joint families to nuclear families and hence, resorted to emotional blackmail (not consciously of course) to retain family bonding.
-Naturally our generation values emotional independence having got very little of it growing up and so, we might be headed towards raising more nuclear lives.
+Naturally our generation values emotional independence having gotten very little of it growing up and so, we might be headed towards raising more nuclear lives.

-While this might recalibrate our bond with our families, it is an especially important trait for us to be truly marriage-ready since the recalibration facilitates welcoming a new bond in our lives.
+While this might recalibrate our bond with our families, it is an important step towards being marriage-ready since the recalibration facilitates welcoming a new bond into our lives.
 Some of us get confused by this recalibration as having to choose between the family and a partner.
 It is not one or the other, instead it is making way for both in the long-term while giving the partner short-term benefit of being new in our lives.

 And there is no way you can strike this balance gracefully if you haven’t learnt to make your own choices.